andressp05/Hypermedia/backend/documentation.md

 what you've learned in your everyday life?

 - Marcelo has improved his HTML and CSS programming skills, he learn to develop an complete application, also learned about nodejs, npm and nvm, he has also learned JS, jQuery handling and responsive design using Bootstrap.
 He would like to learn more about React, Vue and Webpack to learn how to do faster and better webapps mixing client-side and server-side libraries.
+- Andres has improved his HTML, javascript and CSS programming skills, in fact he learns a lot about taking advantages of using Bootstrap templates.
+He also learned about nodejs and npm, and about how to deploy an app with heroku and he continues managing SQL as usual.
+He would like to learn more about the angular js.
+He has learned that the documentation part of ussability and design is super dense and also its results are the key to know if you have done a good website or not.